AbdoulayeDiop/simrec/README.md

 - Needed materials in order to reproduce these two steps for any clustering algorithm (including the ones we already considered).
 Find more details in the folder [experiments](experiments/).
 - Several meta-learners already trained (you can find in the folder [models](models/)) that can be used directly for similarity measures recommendation.
 For now, these meta-learners are available for two mixed data clustering algorithms:
-    - K-Medoids
+    - K-Prototypes
     - Hierarchical clustering with average linkage

 A detailed example for practical usage of these meta-learners is available in the [example notebook](example.ipynb).

 ## A simple example
-Here is an example of using a pre-trained meta-learner (_MDTRee_) in order to predict the ranking of similarity measures pairs on a new dataset for K-Medoids algorithm.
+Here is an example of using a pre-trained meta-learner (_KNN_) in order to predict the ranking of similarity measures pairs on a new dataset for K-Prototypes algorithm.

 ``` python
 import numpy as np